nadavgiladmuth/final/README.md

 # Signs of Spring: Charting Seasonal Shifts Through Urban Wildlife in Philadelphia

 For this project, I was interested in exploring the relationship between seasonal temperature changes and the appearance of species commonly associated with spring in Philadelphia.
 In order to explore this question I turned to the urban wildlife in Philadelphia County, specifically, when commonly seen animals like Red-winged Blackbirds, Groundhogs, and American Robins begin to appear.
 These species are often considered informal indicators of seasonal change, mentioned in everything from Indigenous knowledge to things I have heard growing up or learned in school.
-I wanted to see whether I could create a data visualization that would support what people already seem to sense: that nature, not the calendar, tells us when spring has arrived.

-By combining 2024 iNaturalist sightings with NOAA daily temperature data, I looked for patterns between warmer days and spikes in animal observations.
-I wasn’t just interested in verifying a hypothesis — I wanted to understand how our everyday experience of changing seasons might align with broader ecological rhythms.
-Can animals serve as signs of spring in a way that complements both science and culture?
+I wanted to see whether I could create a data visualization that would support this notion and see if local species can really tell us whether Spring has arrived.
+Specifically, I wanted to answer the question if animals can serve as signs of spring in a way that complements both science and culture?